 As we note above, you are required to have at least a 3.5% down payment to be approved for an FHA loan.
 The money must be verified by the FHA-approved lender to come from an ‘approved source.’
 What is an approved source, anyway?
 Most people get their down payment from cash reserves, investments, borrow from 401k or IRA, etc. The idea behind verifying where the money came from is to make sure the borrower did not get the down payment from a credit card or payday loan, etc.

 But there are other options for your down payment.
-The funds also can come from a gift.
+According to the Federal Housing Administration FHA funds also can come from a gift.
 The gift and the giver do need to meet FHA requirements, but this flexible guideline makes it possible to get into an FHA loan with, technically, zero money down.
 To determine if the down payment gift can be used or not, it is necessary to check HUD rules.
 According to HUD 41.55.1 Chapter 5 Section B, for the funds to be a gift, there cannot be any expected repayment of the money.

 Also, FHA will scrutinize the giver of the gift.
 Chapter 5 of the HUD Code states the cash gift is ok if it comes from your relative; employer or labor union; close friend with a defined interest in you; charitable organization; government agency or public entity.

 FHA also states who cannot give gift funds to you for the down payment.
 These are the seller; the real estate agent or broker on the deal; the builder or an associated entity.

 Gift Terms Explained

 The gift for your down payment cannot be made based upon paying it back later.
 You are required to get a gift letter from the person or organization.
 The letter should state that you are not required to pay the money back.
 It also should provide the contact information for the borrower, such as name, address, and phone number.
 Also included should be the bank account from which the funds will be sent.